July 8, 2021

 Gardening at Preston

-We at Barclay Friends are thrilled about the construction of our new Preston building in quiet, residential West Chester, offering Personal Care, Residential Living and Memory Care.
+We at Barclay Friends are thrilled about our new Preston building located in quiet, residential West Chester, offering Personal Care, Residential Living and Memory Care.
 We’re especially excited about Preston’s dedication to therapeutic gardening.

 Preston’s sensory stimulation garden in the courtyard features a private entrance, raised beds and plenty of space to get things growing.
 Here, residents can cultivate plants and vegetables with the advice of our full-time horticulturalist and gain all the fruitful benefits of gardening.